gridsome/gridsome.org/docs/pages.md

 - `/src/pages/404.vue` will be 404 the page.

-A simple `Page.vue` file might look like:
+A simple `Page.vue` file might look like this:

 ```html